giuseppe-straziota/agents-home-lab/README.md

 <img width="120" height="140" src="./assets/create_tool_llm.png"/>

-An example of LLM definition is that provided by the Alfred LLM
+An example of LLM definition is that provided by the Alfred's LLM

 <img width="420" height="530" src="./assets/llm_alfred.png"/>

-Here a shown a description, a prompt with the LLM model choose.
+The following text provides a description and a prompt along with the selected LLM model.

-This panel with the action button at bottom are visible selecting the llm from the flow elements.
+This panel, with the action button at the bottom, is visible when selecting the LLM from the flow elements.

-Following the tools defined for Alfred
+Following are the tools defined for Alfred

 <img width="418" height="810" src="./assets/tool_pantry_retrieval.png"/>

-In this example you can see a description, that define the instruction that will trigger this tool by the llm, a name used by the LLM to reference the function and a table with the fields that you want retrieve from the db.
+In this example, you can see a description that defines the instruction that will trigger this tool by the LLM, a name used by the LLM to reference the function and a table with the fields that you want to retrieve from the db.

-The second tool provided for Alfred is the one that create or update the item into the pantry, and is defined as follow
+The second tool provided for Alfred is the one that creates or updates the item in the pantry, and is defined as follows

 <img width="415" height="1193" src="./assets/tool_pantry_update.png"/>

-the difference in this casa is that you need to provide a json, defined in the field Parameters, that is the content of the parameters that OpenAI need when you define a tools that needs information from the LLM (is quite described by the OpenAI in their guide, don't worry)
+The difference in this case is that you need to provide a JSON, defined in the field Parameters, that is the content of the parameters that OpenAI need when you define a tool that needs information from the LLM (is quite described by the OpenAI in their guide, don't worry)

 The GUI with a piece of conversation is shown in the following image